Brain beats brawn as Strycova ends Konta's hopes

 LONDON (Reuters) - Johanna Konta played almost perfect tennis for the opening five games of her Wimbledon quarter-final against unseeded Czech Barbora Strycova on an expectant Centre Court on Tuesday.

-Her power game was locked and loaded and there appeared little Strycova could do to prevent the Briton setting up a semi-final showdown with seven-time champion Serena Williams.
+Her power game was locked and loaded and there appeared little Strycova could do to prevent the Briton steaming into a semi-final showdown with seven-time champion Serena Williams.

-An hour or so later, however, face red, brain scrambled and racket arm flailing away like a robot gone rogue, the 19th seed faced match point after an astonishing collapse.
+An hour or so later, however, face red, thoughts scrambled and racket arm flailing away like a robot gone rogue, the 19th seed faced match point after an astonishing collapse.

 What happened next was not a surprise.
-Konta over-cooked a backhand for her 34th unforced error and Strycova put her hands to her face, perhaps in shock that she was through to her first Grand Slam semi-final at the 53rd attempt.
+Konta over-cooked a backhand for her 34th unforced error and the 33-year-old Strycova put her hands to her face, perhaps in shock that she was into her first Grand Slam semi-final at the 53rd attempt.

+Her 7-6(5) 6-1 triumph means she is the oldest first-time Grand Slam singles semi-finalist.

+“It was always my dream to play good at this tournament,” Strycova told reporters after completing a memorable day by reaching the doubles quarter-finals with Hsieh Su-wei.

+“It’s happening at this age now, it’s incredible.
+It shows if you believe it, it’s happening.”

-Her 7-6(5) 6-1 triumph was one of brains over brawn and a painful lesson, once again, for Konta that it pays to have something other than Plan A at the business end of majors.
+Her victory was one of brains over brawn and a painful lesson, once again, for Konta that it pays to have something other than Plan A at the business end of majors.

 Strycova, ranked three in the world in doubles but no slouch at singles having made the last eight here in 2014, never panicked and rode the early blows as she fell 4-1 behind.